San Francisco, California

 When & Where

-DATAVERSITY™ provides resources for Information Technology (IT) Professionals, Developers and Executives to learn about the uses and management of data.
+DATAVERSITY provides resources for Business and IT Professionals, Developers and Executives to learn about the uses and management of data.
 Our worldwide community of practitioners, advisers, and customers participates in and benefits from DATAVERSITY’s educational conferences, discussions, articles, blogs, webinars, news feeds, and more.